scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 ## Destination Mapping

 The mechanism by which endpoints determine the destination ISD-AS corresponding to a given destination address is outside the scope of this document.
-One option, still experimental in existing deployments, is that SCION-aware endpoints may resolve destination SCION addresses using a naming system (e.g. DNS).
+One option, still experimental in existing deployments, is that SCION-aware endpoints may resolve destination SCION addresses using a naming system (e.g., DNS).

 SCION-unaware endpoints may interface with a SCION network through a SCION IP Gateway (SIG), which tunnels IP traffic over SCION.
 In such cases, the source SIG is responsible for mapping destination IPs to the appropriate destination ISD-AS and gateway.
 More information can be found at {{SIG}}.